Colorado Springs Outdoor Adventures: 8 Things to Do

 Golfers have private, public and semi-private options, providing players variety in game and atmosphere.
 Top Colorado Springs golf courses include: Patty Jewett Municipal, Valley Hi, Broadmoor Club and Garden of the Gods Club.

 Among the most unforgettable Colorado Springs outdoor adventures is a hot-air balloon ride.
 Imagine stepping into a basket and soaring high above the landscape.
 Sound tempting?
-Two popular options include Rainbow Ryders and Colorado Hot Air Balloon Rides.
+Two popular picks are Rainbow Ryders and Colorado Hot Air Balloon Rides.

 Rainbow Ryders offers sunrise balloon rides every day.
-Visitors can book a private or group ride, and see the majesty of the area.
+Visitors book a private or group ride, and see the area’s majesty.
 Colorado Hot Air offers daily sunrise flights or group flights during early summer and early fall.